CompassFoundry/LifeGPA/README.md

-Strive is a suite of tools grounded in ancient wisdom that helps you live your best life.
+Life GPA is a tool grounded in ancient wisdom that helps you live your best life.